Foreword

 The protection risks faced by refugees and asylum seekers today are like what they were 75 years ago, and further heightened by the impact of climate change, increasing violations of international law, and the deterioration of democracy and civic space.

 The Refugee Convention remains an essential tool in addressing these risks.
-By providing a universal and legally binding definition of a refugee, it not only protects their rights, but supports global stability.
-The sovereign interests cited by many states as reasons for reducing refugee protections, including national security, abuse prevention, and orderly migration are best served by collective, safe, and humane approaches to forced displacement in compliance with international law.
+By providing a universal and legally binding definition of a refugee, it not only protects human rights, but supports global stability.
+The sovereign interests cited by many states as reasons for reducing refugee protections – including national security, abuse prevention, and orderly migration – are best served by collective, safe, and humane approaches to forced displacement in compliance with international law.

 A key challenge to safeguarding and strengthening the Refugee Convention’s protections involves the equitable sharing of responsibility.
 The fundamental question facing the international community is whether adequate support has been provided to neighbouring states that host the vast majority of refugees.
 Despite state commitments under the Global Compact on Refugees and recent positive developments – such as new financing instruments from the World Bank aimed at supporting refugee-hosting countries – responsibility sharing remains insufficient, and as needs increase, this imbalance has become unsustainable.

-To protect the rights of refugees, states must recall the shared humanity of the Refugee Convention, to address and reverse impediments to the right to seek asylum and access protection and commit to genuine and equitable responsibility sharing in support of an efficient, functioning, and rights-based asylum system.
+To protect the rights of refugees, states must recall the shared humanity of the Refugee Convention, reverse impediments to the right to seek asylum and access protection, and commit to genuine and equitable responsibility sharing in support of an efficient, functioning, and rights-based asylum system.

 -